openshift-evangelists/openshifter/contrib.md

 - The `go generate` command will execute [templates-gen/main.go](templates-gen/main.go) which in turn will generate `templates/templates.go`
 - In the generated file `templates/templates.go` you find the function `templates.Asset()` that you use to load the content of the respective template file

-Note: `templates/templates.go` is not checked into Git and at least, whenever you change or add any template you need to run `go generate` in the repo root directory to generate the templates.
+Note: `templates/templates.go` is not checked into Git and *at least* whenever you change or add any template you need to run `go generate` in the repo root directory to generate the templates.